kevhen/CryptoCrawler/PITCHME.md

 - We need to aggregate on Time-Intervals, e.g. for Tweets per Hour
 - MongoDB can aggregate DateTime-Object on Intervals
 - But we get Timestamps in Milliseconds from Twitter
-- How to aggregate Integer with Milliseconds per hours?
+- How to aggregate Integer with Milliseconds on hourly Interval?

 +++
 @title[Problem with Aggregation - 2]

 #### <span class="pink">✓</span> Aggregate using Math
-- To aggregate Milliseconds by Hours, get Milliseconds per hour: |
+- To aggregate Milliseconds by Hours, get Milliseconds per Hour: |
 ```
 1 Hour is 1000ms * 60sec * 60min = 3.600.000 ms
 ```
-- Then divide Timestamp by this value and round to floor: |
+- Then divide Timestamp by this Value and round to floor: |
 ```
 floor (timestamp / 3.600.000)
 ```
-- All timestamps from the same hour will result in the same value |
+- All Timestamps from the same Hour will result in the same Value |
-- Then Aggregation can be done on this value |
+- Then aggregation can be done on this Value |
-- Sadly, MongoDB has no floor Function |
+- Sadly, MongoDB has no floor-Function |
-- Luckily, it has a modulo Function: |
+- Luckily, it has a modulo- Function: |
 ```
 timestamp/3.600.000 – ( (timestamp/3.600.000) mod 1)
 ```